a-bentofreire/abeamer/docs/sources/roadmap.md

 ### Add Animations Phase
 - Allow to filter and remap urls.
 - Improve Wait for assets load and sync support.
 - Test more cases when isn't the first animation of a property in order to ensure it can properly read the end value of the previous animation and is able to guess the correct type.

 ### Video sync
-- Add `frameStart` and `frameEnd` parameters.
+- Add `frameStart` and `frameEnd` segment parameters.
 - Research more about video sync by using canvas API.

 ### Expressions
-- Implement `not` and `power` operator.
+- Implement `not` operator.
 - Implement `power` operator.
 - Add more functions and operators to Numeric Arrays.
-- Implement a default value, if a variable is missing.
 - Implement compiled expressions for faster access.

 ### Adapters
 - Implement teleportable canvas adapter.
 - Implement teleportable SVG adapter.
-- Implement Common Virtual Element Adapter to simplify the usage the use of virtual adapters in charts, shapes and plugins.

 ### General Tasks
 - Improve `factory` task in order to be more dynamic.